 The Mount Dean Stone project is a community partnership comprised of many organizations, agencies, and individuals, including: Five Valleys Land Trust, the City of Missoula, Missoula County, The Nature Conservancy, REI, Run Wild Missoula, Backcountry Hunters and Anglers, MTB Missoula, Summit Independent Living, Hellgate Hunters and Anglers, Montana Trout Unlimited, Providence-St Patrick's Healthcare, Montana Conservation Corps, Montana Fish, Wildlife & Parks, Montana State Parks and Big Sky Brewing Company.

 The Barmeyer Trail is pedestrian-only at this time.
-Bikes will be permitted once additional trail connections are completed in Fall, 2018.
 To learn more about the Mount Dean Stone Project, visit Five Valleys Land Trust.

 The City and its partners have chosen to prioritize open space over parking at the Barmeyer Loop trailhead, and trail users are encouraged to carpool.There are about 10 parking spots at the trailhead.

-Park at the Gas Works/Gravel Pit parking lot at 600 Pattee Canyon Rd. and carpool to the trailhead, or walk or bike.
+Park at the Gas Works/Gravel Pit parking lot at 600 Pattee Canyon Road and carpool to the trailhead, or walk or bike.

 Please obey all traffic laws and be a good neighbor to the folks who've so generously donated the land for the trail.
 The trailhead parking lot was built to accommodate average demand for this trail, and we expect parking issues to resolve quickly as the public's initial excitement about the trail subsides.

 The neighbors have requested that folks refrain from parking on Pattee Canyon Road if the parking lot is full.
-If you have any questions or concerns about Pattee Canyon Rd., please contact the Missoula County Sheriff's Office.
-For questions about the trail project, contact Conservation Lands Manager Morgan Valliant.
+If you have any questions or concerns about Pattee Canyon Road, please contact the Missoula County Sheriff's Office.
+For questions about the trail project, contact Email Conservation Lands Manager Morgan Valliant.